 The club welcomes older youth riders participating in our club runs and training rides if membership and parental consent are in place beforehand.
 U16s will need to be in the company of a parent or guardian unless specific permission has been sought ahead of riding from the Club Chairman.
 Youth riders should bear in mind the required average pace and duration of the ride and be comfortable in achieving these before participating.

-Rovers Saturday rides are very popular and run from either The Community Stadium or Costa Coffee Tollgate West throughout the year (weather permitting).
-There are typically 4-5 groups of 8 or so riders with all groups riding the same 40-55 mile route with a cafe stop.
+Rovers Saturday rides run from either The Community Stadium or Costa Coffee Tollgate West throughout the year (weather permitting).
+There are typically 4-5 groups of 8-10 or so riders with all groups riding the same 40-55 mile route with a café stop.
+There is a minimum 16mph average and the rides are officially NOT no-drop, a ride sweeper is not deployed and each group is asked to be self-supporting.

 The “faster” group(s) will typically average 19-20+ mph.